OpenMedFr/desiderata/README.md

 The Open Medieval French initiative aims to publish open, plain text versions of works written over four centuries of Medieval French.
-In the beginning this means texts deriving from a digitized copy of a book, processed by OCR and then corrected.
+In the beginning this means texts deriving from a digitized copy of a book, processed by OCR and then corrected by hand.

 With such plain text versions at their disposal, scholars can use the texts within the scope of their advanced research questions (digital editions, text